CRIMES OF THE HEART

 If You Love Community Theatre, visit CCCT’s YouTube Channel.
-You’ll find directors talking about their shows, actors discussing their characters, and skilled “behind the scenes” artists demonstrating their craft.
+You’ll find directors talking about their shows, actors discussing characters, & skilled “behind the scenes” artists discussing their craft.

 CCCT has a very active Facebook community.
 You’ll meet many of our volutneers, and see lots of tidbits, photos and videos about our productions, actors and the theatre.
 Click on the Facebook badge to visit!

 CCCT has been named the Bay Area’s “Best Community Theater” by readers of the Bay Area Citizen for five years in a row!
 Many thanks to our patrons and readers of the Bay Area Citizen for your continued support.